 ConocoPhillips (COP) Gains As Market Dips: What You Should Know

-Coming into today, shares of the energy company had gained 1.95% in the past month.
-In that same time, the Oils-Energy sector gained 5.16%, while the S&P 500 gained 2.18%.
+Heading into today, shares of the energy company had gained 0.29% over the past month, lagging the Oils-Energy sector's gain of 2.6% and the S&P 500's gain of 4.57% in that time.

 Wall Street will be looking for positivity from ConocoPhillips as it approaches its next earnings report date.
 This is expected to be February 2, 2023.
-On that day, ConocoPhillips is projected to report earnings of $3.08 per share, which would represent year-over-year growth of 35.68%.
-Meanwhile, our latest consensus estimate is calling for revenue of $17.7 billion, up 10.87% from the prior-year quarter.
+In that report, analysts expect ConocoPhillips to post earnings of $2.80 per share.
+This would mark year-over-year growth of 23.35%.
+Our most recent consensus estimate is calling for quarterly revenue of $17.32 billion, up 8.51% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ConocoPhillips.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for ConocoPhillips.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.81% lower.
-ConocoPhillips currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.5% lower.
+ConocoPhillips is currently a Zacks Rank #3 (Hold).

-In terms of valuation, ConocoPhillips is currently trading at a Forward P/E ratio of 9.56.
-For comparison, its industry has an average Forward P/E of 11.6, which means ConocoPhillips is trading at a discount to the group.
+In terms of valuation, ConocoPhillips is currently trading at a Forward P/E ratio of 9.86.
+Its industry sports an average Forward P/E of 11.78, so we one might conclude that ConocoPhillips is trading at a discount comparatively.

-Meanwhile, COP's PEG ratio is currently 0.51.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Oil and Gas - Integrated - United States stocks are, on average, holding a PEG ratio of 0.45 based on yesterday's closing prices.
+Investors should also note that COP has a PEG ratio of 0.54 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Oil and Gas - Integrated - United States was holding an average PEG ratio of 0.44 at yesterday's closing price.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 90, putting it in the top 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 175, which puts it in the bottom 31% of all 250+ industries.

 To follow COP in the coming trading sessions, be sure to utilize Zacks.com.